Angie Ng, Licensed Acupuncturist

 Having successfully managed an active lifestyle, a full time job, and going to school to pursue her passion, Angie understands the challenges and stress that a busy schedule can bring.
 She believes that balance is the key to health, and uses this as a guiding principal in her approach to treating her patients, regardless of what ails them.

-Angie currently has office hours at the Loop office Mondays through Thursdays and at the Gold Coast office on Saturdays.
+Angie currently has office hours at the Loop office Mondays through Thursdays and Saturdays.

 Michael Jamlang, Licensed Acupuncturist